Kin The Know

 Even though herpes doesn’t affect fertility, you may be worried about how it could affect your baby during pregnancy.
 Having outbreaks during pregnancy is normal and these won’t harm your baby [8].
 A herpes outbreak is pretty uncomfortable though, so you might want to start treatment ASAP.

 Pilot’s herpes treatment can be used to both manage a current outbreak and suppress future outbreaks.
-These treatments stop the virus from multiplying, which makes them successful at reducing the frequency of outbreaks and lessening the duration of symptoms when they do occur.

 How is HPV linked to fertility?